sghost13/sg-shell/README.md

  - Some of this stuff are personal forks of other projects(simple scripts) that i customized for my own use.
  - I will add attributions shortly!

+Ideally in the end everything will be set in the shared subfolder, and everything will get sourced in drop-in files.
+This will allow easy customization of themes/colors through scripts later on.

+FRAMEWORKSFRAMEWORKSFRAMEWORKS